14 Top-Rated Hiking Trails in Olympic National Park

 No roads enter the heart of the park, leaving hiking trails as the only way to discover the rugged beauty within.
 Great routes to follow are on all sides of the park, and memorable backpacking trips traverse the interior.
 A few of the views found along the way include towering sea stacks, moss-covered trees, and pointed horizons.

 Olympic hiking trails cover it all.
 From family-friendly hikes through the rainforest to bucket-list adventures atop snow-covered mountains, everyone finds some magic on the trail.
 Towns like Port Angeles and Forks offer good base camps for exploring, but the best way to get the full Olympic experience is to spend the night at one of the park's many campgrounds.

 Find your next postcard-perfect Pacific Northwest adventure with our list of the top hiking trails in Olympic National Park.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-1. Hoh River Trail, Hoh Rain Forest Editor's Pick
+1. Hoh River Trail, Hoh Rain Forest

-One of many great ways to experience the Hoh Rain Forest can be found on the 17.4-mile Hoh River Trail.
-Following the banks of the glacial-fed Hoh River, this iconic hiking trail caters towards family-friendly day hikes and overnight adventures.
-The first 13 miles of the Hoh River Trail are relatively flat as the path navigates the sights, sounds, and overwhelming presence of the rainforest.
+One of many great ways to experience the Hoh Rain Forest is the 17.4-mile Hoh River Trail.
+This iconic hiking trail follows the banks of the glacial-fed Hoh River and caters toward family-friendly day hikes and overnight adventures.
+The first 13 miles are relatively flat as the path navigates the sights, sounds, and overwhelming presence of the rainforest.